giorgiosironi/phpunit-selenium/README.md

 #### Via Vagrant

-Just run `vagrant up` (a minimal version of `v1.1` is required) and everything will be set up for you.
-The first start will take some time which depends on the speed of your connection (and less - speed of your computer).
-It will take about 160Mb to set up the VM environment and about 300Mb to download the `hashicorp/precise32` vagrant box (in case if you don't have it downloaded yet).
+Just run the following Vagrant commands (a minimal version of `v1.7` is required) and everything will be set up for you.
+The first start will take some time which depends on the speed of your connection (and less - speed of your computer):

-After the command finishes its execution just run the following:

     vagrant up
-    # then it's recommended to increase RAM and CPUs (see the note below)
+    vagrant provision
     vagrant ssh

     cd /vagrant